yetanotherco/aligned-layer/docs/0_internal/5_b_whitelist_operators_with_multisig.md

 1. Propose the transaction with the multisig following the [Propose Whitelist Guide](./5_b_1_propose_whitelist.md).

-2. After the Whitelist is proposed, multisig participants can approve the pause following the [Approve Whitelist Guide](./5_b_2_approve_whitelist.md).
+2. After the Whitelist is proposed, multisig participants can approve the whitelist transaction following the [Approve Whitelist Guide](./5_b_2_approve_whitelist.md).

 ## Steps for Unpausing

 1. Propose the transaction with the multisig following the [Propose Remove Whitelist Guide](./5_b_3_propose_remove_whitelist.md).

-2. After the unpause is proposed, multisig participants can approve the unpause following the [Approve Remove Whitelist Guide](./5_b_4_approve_remove_whitelist.md).
+2. After the unpause is proposed, multisig participants can approve the remove following the [Approve Remove Whitelist Guide](./5_b_4_approve_remove_whitelist.md).